 Some of them work at companies like Target, one of the largest retail chains in the United States.
 Headquartered in Minneapolis, the company is famous in data science circles for a well-publicized story in which the ad-targeting algorithms deduced that shoppers were pregnant based strictly on shopping and purchase patterns, sometimes even before the shoppers themselves knew.
 The algorithm was so accurate that it was able to identify which trimester the customer was in.
 This translated into a measurable increase in profits for Target, and better access to the products the store’s customers preferred.

 All of that points to the importance of a well-educated, highly-trained data science workforce, with analysts who both understand how to evaluate data and how to use their insights responsibly and effectively with respect to customer privacy concerns.

-Whether in retail and logistics, healthcare and biotechnology, or banking and finance, among many other sectors, data scientists are increasingly being looked upon as imperative to increasing the bottom line in the data-driven business environment of the 21st century.
-As local businesses, multinationals and public sector organizations alike continue to seek highly qualified data scientists, the value of a master’s degree in data science is reflected in higher starting salary offers.
+Whether in retail and logistics, healthcare and biotechnology, or banking and finance, master’s-educated data scientists are emerging as key players to increasing the bottom line in the data-driven business environment of the 21st century.

 Preparing to Enroll in a Master’s Program in Data Science